-- All players who rush the passer must be a minimum of 10 yards from the line of scrimmage when the ball is snapped.
+- All players who rush the passer must be a minimum of 10 yards back from the line of scrimmage when the ball is snapped.
 Before each play the referee, will designate 10 yards from the line of scrimmage.
 A maximum of two players can rush the quarterback.
-Players not rushing the quarterback may defend on the line of scrimmage.
-(Rushing the QB is only allowed at the 2nd and 3rd grade level.) - Once the ball is handed off any defender may go behind the line of scrimmage.
-(This applies to all age levels)
+Players not rushing the quarterback may defend on the line of scrimmage. - Rushers can start rushing when QB has the ball in their hands, not on verbal hut or hike. - Once the ball leaves the QB's possession either through a hand off or a pass, all other defensive players can cross the line of scrimmage and can pursue the ball carrier.